-The Designated Safeguarding Lead or Head Teacher will then review and categorise the behaviour, checking to see if it meets the 'Harm Threshold' or not.
+The Designated Safeguarding Lead or Principal will then review and categorise the behaviour, checking to see if it meets the 'Harm Threshold' or not.

-If the Designated Safeguarding Lead or Head Teacher is in any doubt as to whether the Harm Threshold is met, they can contact the Knowsley Education Safeguarding Officer, or LADO for further advice.
+If the Designated Safeguarding Lead or Principal is in any doubt as to whether the Harm Threshold is met, they can contact the Knowsley Education Safeguarding Officer, or LADO for further advice.

 If it is clear the behaviour does not meet the Harm Threshold, consideration should be given regarding the actions to be taken.
-The Designated Safeguarding Lead or Head Teacher should,
+The Designated Safeguarding Lead or Principal should, record the rational for any decisions/actions taken

-- if they have been contacted, record all conversations including advice given, with the Knowsley Education Safeguarding Officer or LADO - record any actions to be taken following the report of the 'low level' concern - record the rational for any decisions/actions taken
+- if they have been contacted, record all conversations including advice given, with the Knowsley Education Safeguarding Officer or LADO - record any actions to be taken following the report of the 'low level' concern